CoderTools

 Code 128

 A high-density linear barcode symbology capable of encoding all 128 ASCII characters.
-It is widely used in shipping and logistics and forms the basis of the GS1-128 standard.
+Widely used in shipping and logistics, forming the basis of the GS1-128 standard.
+Supports three character sets (A/B/C) with automatic switching for optimal encoding.

 Code 39